Temitayo-Olusola/Task-Manager/README.md

 #API Endpoints -
-  http://127.0.0.1/api/taskapp - Create a task, List all tasks. http://127.0.0.1/api/taskapp/{{ task.id }} - Delete a task, Retrieve a task, and Update a task
+  http://127.0.0.1/api/taskapp - Create a task, List all tasks. http://127.0.0.1/api/taskapp/task.id  - Delete a task, Retrieve a task, and Update a task